picandocodigo/List-Category-Posts/readme.txt

 Stable tag: 0.28

 == Description ==
 List Category Posts allows you to list posts from a category into a post/page using the [catlist] shortcode.
+When you're editing a page or post, directly insert the shortcode in your text and the posts will be listed there.
+The **basic** usage would be something like this:

+`[catlist id=1]`

+`[catlist name="news"]`

 The shortcode accepts a category name or id, the order in which you want the posts to display, and the number of posts to display.
 You can also display the post author, date, excerpt, custom field values, even the content!
 The [catlist] shortcode can be used as many times as needed with different arguments on each post/page.
-Please **read the [documentation on how to use it](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)**.
+You can add a lot more parameters according to what and how you want to show your post's list:
+`[catlist id=1 numberposts=10]`

+**Please read [the instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)** to learn what parameters are available and how to use them.

 **Customization**: The different elements to display con be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
 Check [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for usage.